De Haas-van Alphen effect and quantum oscillations as a function of temperature in correlated insulators: Free energy and magnetization

-We observe that the response of the system due to the hybridization mechanism is diamagnetic.
-This is precisely due to the magnetic field dependence of the non-oscillating part of the hybrdidization $\theta_{0}$ defined after Eq. (\ref{solution1}).
-Indeed, the non-oscillating part of the magnetization is $M\propto-\partial_{B}(-\theta_{0}^2) = -\frac{B}{2}e^{-\frac{1}{2U}}$.
-Physics of obtained diamagnetism is that the system wants to expel the magnetic field in order to minimize the energy associated with the Coulomb repulsion.
-Another point is that the calculations suggest that we could have had any quadratic in magnetic field structure under the square root in the definition of $\theta_{0}$, for example $\sqrt{\mu^2 - \frac{B^2}{4} + aB}$, where $a$ is some energy, then there would be spontaneous magnetic order in the system characterized by a finite magnetization.
+From Eq. (\ref{FreeResult}) we observe that the part of the non-oscillating magnetic susceptibility of the system originating from the hybridization mechanism is diamagnetic.
+This is precisely due to the magnetic field dependence of the non-oscillating part of the hybridization $\theta_{0}$ defined after Eq. (\ref{solution1}).
+Indeed, the non-oscillating part of the magnetization is $M = -\partial_{B}(-\nu\theta_{0}^2) = -\nu\frac{\omega_{\mathrm{B}}}{2}e^{-\frac{1}{2U\nu}}$.
+Physics of the obtained diamagnetism is that the system wants to expel the magnetic field in order to minimize the energy associated with the Coulomb repulsion.
+Another point is that calculations suggest that we could have had any quadratic in magnetic field structure under the square root in the definition of $\theta_{0}$, for example $\sqrt{\mu^2 - \frac{\omega_{\mathrm{B}}^2}{4} + a\omega_{\mathrm{B}}}$, where $a$ is some energy, then there would be spontaneous magnetic order in the system characterized by a finite magnetization.
 This is experimentally not the case \cite{LiScience2014}, hence the choice of $a=0$.
-Moreover, we wish to point out that $-\frac{B^2}{4}$ in $\theta_{0} = \sqrt{\mu^2 - \frac{B^2}{4}} e^{-\frac{1}{4U}}$ is due to the lowest Landau level.
+Moreover, we wish to point out that $-\frac{\omega_{\mathrm{B}}^2}{4}$ in $\theta_{0} = \sqrt{\mu^2 - \frac{\omega_{\mathrm{B}}^2}{4}} e^{-\frac{1}{4U\nu}}$ is due to the lowest Landau level.